Turkey 'neutralizes' 3 YPG/PKK terrorists in northern Syria

 Terrorists targeted Operation Peace Spring zone, says National Defense Ministry

-Turkish forces neutralized three YPG/PKK terrorists in northern Syria, Turkey’s National Defense Ministry said on Saturday.
+Turkish forces "neutralized" three YPG/PKK terrorists in northern Syria, across Turkey's border, authorities said on Friday.

 Turkish authorities use the term "neutralize" to imply the terrorists in question surrendered or were killed or captured.